liviucotfas/ase-windows-applications-programming/07 - WinForms - Serialization TextFiles.md

 	```

 **Assignments (for you to try)**
-1. Also implement `JSON` serialization using the NuGet package available at: https://www.nuget.org/packages/Newtonsoft.Json/ .
+1. Also implement JSON serialization using the NuGet package available at: https://www.nuget.org/packages/Newtonsoft.Json/ .
+2. Add at least 10 entries in the application.
+Serialize the data in Binary, XML and JSON format.
+Compare the sizes of the resulting files.
+Open the files using Notepad (or any other text editor) and compare their content.

 ##  3. <a name='TextFiles'></a> TextFiles